team-hdnet/hdnet/doc/installation.rst

 * Compile numpy with OpenBLAS support (optionally add the `--user` flag to the last python call to install the package only for the current user not using root rights;
-  the optional argument is marked with parentheses [] below)
+  the optional argument is marked with parentheses [] below) (NOTE: The first command may not work for the latest versions of OpenBLAS and hence, it can be skipped!)

     .. code::